AnonymousPlanet/thgtoa/guide.md

 -   Restricting your profile privacy settings too soon after signing-up

 If your account gets suspended, you will need to appeal the decision through a very simple form that will require you to submit a "proof of ID".
-However that proof of ID verification system is more lenient than Linkedin and will allow you send various documents which require far less photoshop skills.
+However that proof of ID verification system is more lenient than Linkedin and will allow you send various documents which require far less Photoshop skills.

 It's also possible that they ask you to take a selfie video or picture making certain gestures to prove your identity.
 If that's the case, I'm afraid it's a dead end for now.

 If you do file an appeal, you will have to wait for Facebook to review it (I don't know if this is automatic or human) and you will have to wait and hope for them to unsuspend your account.

-## Github:
+## GitHub:

 -   Is this against their TOS?
 No <https://docs.github.com/en/free-pro-team@latest/github/site-policy/github-terms-of-service>